fed1337/ilo4_fan_management/README.md

 ### Create a separate user in iLO
 Login to iLO > Administration (tab) > User Administration.
-Create a new user. **Remember this password!**
+Create a new user.
-Remove all 5 permissions.
-They are not needed, so uncheck the following:
+Remove the following (all) 5 permissions.
+They are not needed:
 - Administer User Accounts
 - Remote Console Access
 - Virtual Power and Reset